15 Secret Pantry Ingredients that Make Your Recipes Better

 Add sour cream to pasta sauce

 To give your sauce a rich flavor, stir in 1/4 cup sour cream per 2 cups sauce.
 Cook over low heat until sour cream blends into the sauce.
 Keep the sauce warm over low heat, but don’t allow it to boil or the sour cream may curdle.
-Use this secret ingredient for the best brownies ever.

 Make meatballs juicier with applesauce